Studying abroad can feel expensive before the application even starts.

 Frequently Asked Questions

-How can I get a scholarship to study abroad from Bangladesh?
+How to get scholarship to study abroad from Bangladesh?

-Which country gives the most scholarships for Bangladeshi students?
+Which scholarships are fully funded for Bangladeshi students?

 Can I get a scholarship after HSC from Bangladesh?

 Yes.
-Bangladeshi students can apply for undergraduate scholarships after HSC.
-Options include university merit scholarships, MEXT, GKS, Türkiye Scholarships and selected need-based awards.
+Bangladeshi students can apply for undergraduate scholarships after HSC through university merit awards, MEXT, GKS, Türkiye Scholarships and selected need-based aid.

 Do I need IELTS for scholarships?

 Many scholarships and universities ask for IELTS, TOEFL, PTE or Duolingo.
-Some accept MOI, but this depends on the institution, country and scholarship rules.
+Some accept MOI, but this depends on the institution and scholarship rules.

 When should I start applying?